LiquidHg/kraken/Kraken.SharePoint.Client.Nuget2/Readme.txt

 v0.2.28: Added embedded c# code from CredMan.ps1 to Kraken.Core.Security so that we can call it directly from WebContextManager to save creds for future use. v0.2.27: Added class ParsableOptions with collection for reporting parse errors; made classes that have Hashtable constructors derive from it.
 Added logging to report fields returned from GetItemsWithPaging.
-Refactored named of GetAllItems and GetItemsWith... extension methods. v0.2.26: Fix - Disconnected trace params in some overloads of GetAllItemsWithPaging; CamlFieldToValueMatchOptions hashtable constructor had invalid foreach loops that would cause type conversion errors if used. v0.2.25: Fix - CamlHelper had a couple places where ITrace trace was null and shoul dhave defaulted to NullTrace.Default to prevent NullReferenceException. v0.2.24: Extended ListItemIdentifier to include a multi-purpose item finder with intent to leverage this is pipe binders and other find utilities downstream. v0.2.23: Moved SimpleTarget/SimpleMatch to ListItemIdentifier from CamlMatchOptions. v0.2.22: Added IListItemIdentifier and methods to support uniform retrieval of items by their identifying characateristics to CamlMatchOptions (not sure if this is the best perma-home; maybe it belongs in ListExtensions).
+Refactored named of GetAllItems and GetItemsWith... extension methods. v0.2.26: Fix - Disconnected trace params in some overloads of GetAllItemsWithPaging; CamlFieldToValueMatchOptions hashtable constructor had invalid foreach loops that would cause type conversion errors if used. v0.2.25: Fix - CamlHelper had a couple places where ITrace trace was null and shoul dhave defaulted to DiagTrace.Default to prevent NullReferenceException. v0.2.24: Extended ListItemIdentifier to include a multi-purpose item finder with intent to leverage this is pipe binders and other find utilities downstream. v0.2.23: Moved SimpleTarget/SimpleMatch to ListItemIdentifier from CamlMatchOptions. v0.2.22: Added IListItemIdentifier and methods to support uniform retrieval of items by their identifying characateristics to CamlMatchOptions (not sure if this is the best perma-home; maybe it belongs in ListExtensions).